OneCrazyCoder/MMOGamepadOverlay/README.md

 While a Key Sequence could technically be used to type a message directly into the game's chat box, it is easier to directly use a *Slash Command* or *Say String* command to do this.

-Slash Commands start with ``/`` and Say Strings (chat messages) start with ``>`` (the '>' is replaced with the Return key to switch to the chat box when the command is actually executed).
+Slash Commands start with ``/`` and chat box messages start with ``>`` (the '>' is replaced with the Return key to switch to the chat box when the command is actually executed).
 These commands will send the string to the chat box after initially opening it with Return or /, then press Return to send the macro.
 Some examples:

     [Scheme]
     R1 = /who
     R2 = /g Roll for loot please!
     L1 = >Would you like to group?
+    L2 = /shout TRAIN TO ZONE!!\nRun for it!

+Everything after the / or > is entered into the chat box as-is, except for the key sequence ``\n`` which symbolizes a line break for multi-line macros.
+Instead of typing '\n', Return is pressed once to send the message up to that point, then again to re-open the chat box and continue the rest of the macro after the '\n'.
+Thus L2 in the example above sends two messages.

 This will lock out most other inputs while the chat box is in use, so to send the text as quickly as possible it will be copied into your system clipboard and then pasted into the game by using the ``PasteText=`` KeyBind.
 If PasteText is not set to anything (such as for games that do not support pasting text into the chat box) the app will instead type the text in manually with multiple individual key presses.